rezenzeffekt/solana-data-analytics/README.md

 <br>

-**Offered loans for the 'Play Solana NFT' collection compared to the results in 'sharky-loan-offers.ipynb'**
+**Offered loans for the 'Play Solana NFT' collection compared to the results in 'sharky-loan-offers-1.ipynb'**

 ![Results Comparison for 'sharky-loan-offers.ipynb'](img/sharky-loan-offers.png)